 Deep integration of Christian and Pagan holy places

 Holy Places along route listed in our book Britain’s Pilgrim Places: Bath; Frome; Doulting; Wells; Glastonbury.

-The 2-day, 23-mile section from Frome to Bath is also known as the Aquae Sulis Way (click link for photos of that section, as they are not displayed below), and the 12-mile, 1-2 day section from Wells to Glastonbury can be walked in either direction, and the webpage has an extended essay introducing you to the history and mythology of the route.
+The 2-day, 23-mile section from Frome to Bath is also known as the Aquae Sulis Way (click link for photos of that section, as they are not displayed below).

 Photos of the section from Frome to Glastonbury.

 (The photos of the section from Bath to Frome are found on the webpage for Aquae Sulis Way.)